morgoth9808/javascript-tutorial/Variables/variables.md

         ```

   - ### Block Scope with let and const
-    In modern JavaScript, you can use **let** and **const** to declare variables with block scope.
-Unlike var, which has function scope, let and const are limited to the block in which they are defined, such           as an if statement or a for loop
+    In modern JavaScript, you can use `let` and `const` to declare variables with block scope.
+Unlike `var`, which has function scope, let and const are limited to the block in which they are defined, such           as an if statement or a for loop
 ```javascript
         if (true) {
         // Block-scoped variable